timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

   Grafana variables.
 You change the values of these variables by using the dashboard's date chooser when viewing your graph.

-Check out the video below for a step-by-step walk through on how to create histograms in Grafana.
+Check out this video for a step-by-step walkthrough on creating histograms in Grafana:
 <video url="https://www.youtube-nocookie.com/embed/h1eTIYOFplA"/>

 ## Create a price/transaction histogram with raw data